 When VM HA is enough versus when it is not

-The rule: VM HA gets you availability measured in minutes.
-App level HA gets you availability measured in seconds.
-Most workloads do not need the second measurement, but the ones that do are usually the ones where the cost of unavailability is concentrated (databases, mail, high value transactional systems).
+The rule: VM HA usually means a restart based recovery window.
+App level HA can reduce that window when the application replicas, quorum, listeners, and client reconnect behavior are designed correctly.
+Most workloads do not need that reduction, but the ones that do are usually the ones where the cost of unavailability is concentrated (databases, mail, high value transactional systems).
 Identify those workloads early and put the right HA layer underneath them.

 Restart policy